speedcom/speedcom.github.io/_posts/2017-07-04-justindb-multi-datacenter-replication.markdown

 ![][multi-cluster-replication]

 *Green arrow represents user's request.
 Red arrows represent all replica creation within cluster.
-Blue arrow represents multi cluster replication.*
+Blue arrow represents multi-cluster replication.*

 This is how it goes:
 1. We make a negotation process between two clusters so they are aware to each other.